Factbox: Will sparks fly? Five things to watch at the third Democratic debate

 Buttigieg “needs a moment, he needs to engage in the way that people like and that shows that he’s the kind of person who, for example, could take on Trump,” said Bob Shrum, a political science professor at the University of Southern California and former Democratic strategist.

-Biden enters the his third debate atop the field, even after his first two debate performances were criticized as lackluster, while his campaign has had to fend off questions about repeated misstatements on the campaign trail.
+Biden enters the his third debate atop the field, even after his first two performances were criticized as lackluster and his campaign has fended off questions about repeated misstatements on the trail.

-In the second debate in July, Biden fully embraced his role at the race’s centrist, criticizing his opponents for pulling the field to the left.
+In the second debate in July, Biden embraced his role as the race’s centrist, criticizing opponents for pulling the field to the left.

 At that time, Biden benefited from the chorus of other moderates joining his defense.
-But now, those candidates are off the stage and Biden may have to make the centrist case himself.
+Now, those candidates are off the stage and he may have to make the centrist case himself.

+After his rivals at the last debate in Detroit challenged his record as vice president to former President Barack Obama, Biden is prepared to defend Obama’s legacy, a Biden adviser said.

+Unlike the last two debates where only a fraction of time was spent on debating foreign policy, more substantial discussions are expected this time given Trump’s “missteps,” the adviser added.

+On Tuesday, Trump fired national security adviser John Bolton amid disagreements over how to handle foreign policy challenges such as North Korea, Iran, Afghanistan and Russia.

-Biden, 76, has also faced questions from some voters about his age and whether he has the stamina to make it through a lengthy and taxing presidential race.
-In Houston, he will be standing next to Sanders, 78, the oldest candidate in the field.
+Biden, 76, has also faced questions about his age and whether he has the stamina for a lengthy and taxing presidential race.
+In Houston, he will stand next to Sanders, 78, the oldest candidate in the field.

 “Biden will likely continue to take a page from Donald Trump in 2016.
 If you’ll remember, Trump essentially, just treaded water in the debates,” said Payne.